 - Relaxation techniques

 The first four are self-explanatory.
 Self-compassion is a little more abstract.
-We know how to treat friends and family members Kindly when they are struggling.
-Too often, we do not extend the same sentiments to ourselves.
-We judge our actions and thoughts.
+We know to treat friends and family members kindly when they are struggling.
+Too often, we do not extend the same courtesy to ourselves.
+We judge our actions and thoughts harshly.
 Our inner critic is cruel.
 We say things to ourselves we’d never utter to anyone else.
 If you want resilience, it’s time to reverse that trend.

 One of the components listed above is community.
 Thus, it is essential that you stay connected.
 Resist the urge to isolate or withdraw.
 Prioritize your social connections.
 Draw strength from the people in your life.
-Challenge yourself to have at least one transformation interaction each and every day.
+Challenge yourself to have at least one interaction every day.
 Community nurtures resilience.

-Try starting with a daily gratitude journal.
-Write down everything that happens each day — big or small — for which you feel grateful.
-Be more vocal with those close to you.
-Express tour gratitude to them and for them.
-This is not pollyanna or denial.
-No matter how bleak things can feel, there is always something that inspires gratitude.
+Cultivate gratitude.
+Think of everything that happens each day — big or small — for which you feel grateful.
+You don’t have to write it all down; just spend a few minutes thinking.
+Express your gratitude to and for the people you’re close to.
+This is not denial.
+No matter how bleak things feel, there is always something that inspires gratitude.
 Identifying and acknowledging that is a giant step toward resilience.

 In a time period like this, resilience can be hard to find without help.
 It can be hard to sustain without the mental and emotional tools.
 Like any other characteristic or skill, it can be taught.
 Working with an experienced therapist is an ideal way to attain this state.
 Regular sessions together can provide you with valuable time to explore your needs and strengths.